ShyftNetwork/veriscope/README.md

 The Web Application requires an admin user to manage the Trust Anchor account.
 Use this option to create an account so you can sign into the application.

+## 10. Regenerate webhook secret

+The Web Application receives data from the node scripts over a webhook url.
+This url is secured using a shared key.
+This step creates or refreshes the share key in each .env file.

 # Ongoing updates

 Fetching the veriscope repository and re-running the installation